dzemildzigal/product-ingelligence/README.md

 Notes:

 - If `PREBUILD_INDEX=true` is set during build, the index is created inside the image from `data/docs`.
 If you change docs later, rebuild the image or let the app rebuild at container start.
-- The image is based on Python 3.11 (slim) and runs the service as a non-root user.
+- The image is based on Python 3.13.7 and runs the service as a non-root user.

 ## Environment variables